 The standard will be effective for public business entities for fiscal years beginning after December 15, 2018 and interim periods within those fiscal years.
-For all other entities, the amendments are effective for fiscal years beginning after December 15, 2021, and interim periods within fiscal years beginning after December 15, 2022.
-The Company will adopt the new standard beginning January 1, 2022.
+For all other entities and emerging growth companies, the amendments are effective for fiscal years beginning after December 15, 2021, and interim periods within fiscal years beginning after December 15, 2022.
+The Company is currently evaluating its date of adoption of the new standard and is required to adopt no later than January 1, 2022.
 A modified retrospective transition approach is required, applying the new standard to all leases existing at the date of initial application.
-An entity may choose to apply the standard either (1) on the January 1, 2022 effective date, or (2) the beginning of the earliest comparative period presented in its financial statements.
+An entity may choose to apply the standard either (1) on the date of adoption, or effective date, or (2) the beginning of the earliest comparative period presented in its financial statements.
 The standard includes a number of practical expedients that the Company is evaluating and may elect to apply.
 Early adoption is permitted.
-The Company expects that the adoption of the new leasing standards will result in the recognition of material right-of-use assets and lease liabilities on the consolidated balance sheets but does not expect it to have a material impact on its results of operations or cash flows.
+The Company expects that the adoption of the new leasing standard will result in the recognition of material right-of-use assets and lease liabilities on the consolidated balance sheets but does not expect it to have a material impact on its results of operations or cash flows.